What are conjunctions and how do they function?

 How many types of conjunction exist?

 Precisely how many categories of conjunction exist in English is somewhat debateable.
 We’ve included five types below, including a sixth bonus type – an adverb that functions conjunctively (the conjunctive adverb).
 However, if you look at the five categories in the table carefully, you’ll see that both temporal conjunctions and complementisers are in fact types of subordinating conjunction.
-While we’ve separated them throughout this short course due to their unique functions, you may see these categories being analysed differently elsewhere (as grammar is theory!):
+While we’ve separated them throughout this short reader due to their unique functions, you may see these categories being analysed differently elsewhere (as grammar is theory!):